Skip to content

 Events

 Events include tradeshows, conferences, community events, or fundraisers.
-It may be a sponsorship opportunity or a chance to exhibit your product or service at the event personally.
+It may be a sponsorship opportunity or a chance to do service or product demos at the event personally.
 Choose events that your intended audience would attend.
 Offer printed marketing materials or samples to hand out and present your best sales pitch or product demonstration.
 Events can be very lucrative for direct sales or for collecting new leads, but they can also be expensive.
 Do your research and decide if the ROI is worth it.

 Networking and Speaking